karlbenedict/karlbenedict.github.io/CV/CV.md

 	a.
 R Data Cleaning [https://github.com/unmrds/R-data-cleaning](https://github.com/unmrds/R-data-cleaning)
 	a.
 Reproducibility and Communication using R and Jupyter Notebooks and Markdown [https://github.com/unmrds/cc-reproducibility-communication](https://github.com/unmrds/cc-reproducibility-communication)
 	a.
 Project Management with Task Juggler [https://github.com/unmrds/cc-taskjuggler](https://github.com/unmrds/cc-taskjuggler)
+	a.
+Introduction to Digital Literacy and Design with Spark

 1. [Carpentries](https://carpentries.org) (Certified Instructor - 2/2019)
 	a.
 Software Carpentry (May 2019 - instructor) - "The Unix Shell", "Version Control with Git", "Programming with Python"